-14.2.13.1 <maximum-rejection-rate>
+14.2.12.1 <maximum-rejection-rate>

-Description: This is the maximum rejection rate for rejection sampling during stochastic simula- Δ The default, 0.9, gives at worst a 90 % rejection rate.
-The simulation is aborted if Cohiba estimates that the rejection rate is larger than the maximum rejection rate.
-To get the specified <number-of-realizations>, the <acceptance-criteria> must be relaxed or the maximum rejection rate must be increased.
-See Section 18.2 for more details.
+Description: This is the maximum rejection rate for rejection sampling during stochastic simulation.
+The default, 0.9, gives at worst a 90 % rejection rate.
+The stochastic simulation is aborted if Cohiba estimates that the rejection rate is larger than the specified maximum rejection rate.
+The rejection rate is estimated during the initial iterations.
+If the stochastic simulation is aborted due to large rejection rates, the <acceptance-criteria> must be relaxed or the maximum rejection rate must be increased.
+See Section 18.5 for more details.

-Argument: Float in [0,1].
+Argument: Real in (0, 1].

-14.2.13.2 <model-weight-resolution>
+14.2.12.2 <model-weight-resolution>